GooborgStudios/lightpad/readme.md

 - *More to come!*

 ## Compatibility
-The software is mainly developed on a mid-2014 MacBook Pro, 2.5GHz Intel i7 with Integrated Graphics and a NVIDIA GeForce GT 750M.
+The software is mainly developed on a mid-2016 MacBook Pro, 2.7GHz Intel i7 with Integrated Graphics and a Radeon Pro 460 (4GB VRAM).

 Supported Operating Systems: